jarohen/nomad/README.md

 * `:nomad/hosts` - the configuration for all of the hosts
     * `"hostname"`
-        * `:nomad/instances` - the configuration for all of the instances on this host
+        * `:nomad/instances` - the configuration for all of the
+          instances on this host
             * `"instance-name" { ... }`
             * `"another-instance" { ... }`
         * `...` - other host-related configuration
     * `"other-host" { ... }`
-* `:nomad/current-host { ... }` - added by Nomad at run-time: the configuration of the current host (copied from the host map, above)
+* `:nomad/current-host { ... }` - added by Nomad at run-time: the
-* `:nomad/current-instance { ... }` - added by Nomad at run-time: the configuration of the current instance (copied from the instance map)
+  configuration of the current host (copied from the host map, above), merged with any code from the current host's private configuration file.
-* `:nomad/private` - added by Nomad at run-time: the private configuration
+* `:nomad/current-instance { ... }` - added by Nomad at run-time: the
-    * `:nomad/current-host { ... }` - any configuration in the current host's private file
-    * `:nomad/current-instance { ... }` - any configuration in the current instance's private file
-* `...` - any other configuration.
+  configuration of the current instance (copied from the instance map), merged with any code from the current instance's private configuration file.

 ## Bugs/features/suggestions/questions?